wzudemy/hakol-1/solution.md

 1. [Optional] Clean the input audio files:
    - Irrespective of the noise
    - Based on the noise
-2. [Optional] Separate the files into different languages.
+2. [Optional] Separate the files into different languages
+3. [Optional] Separate the files into different noise
-3. [Optional] Add external files for each language from external resources:
+4. [Optional] Add external files for each language from external resources:
    - [OpenSLR](https://openslr.org/resources.php)
    - [commonvoice](https://commonvoice.mozilla.org/en/datasets)
 5. Fine-tune a NeMo model (TitanNet-Small/Large/ECAPA) using the notebook with the data (for each langague ? )